Zirconium hydride: Preparation and chemical properties

 Zirconium hydrides form upon interaction of the metal with hydrogen gas.
+Hydrogen absorbed by zirconium can diffuse through metal lattice, allowing hydrogen to redistribute within the material before precipitating as hydride phases.
 Whereas this reaction occurs even at room temperature, homogeneous bulk hydrogenation is usually achieved by annealing at temperatures of 400–600 °C for a period between several hours and a few weeks.

-At room temperature, zirconium hydrides quickly oxidize in air, and even in high vacuum.
-The formed nanometer-thin layer of oxide stops further oxygen diffusion into the material, and thus the change in composition due to oxidation can usually be neglected.
+At room temperature, zirconium hydrides quickly oxidize in air.
+The formed nanometer-thin layer of oxide inhibits further oxygen diffusion into the material, and thus the change in composition due to oxidation can usually be neglected.
 However, the oxidation proceeds deeper into the bulk with increasing temperature.
 The hydrogen is anionic due to the electronegativity difference between Zr and H. When prepared as thin films, the crystal structure can be improved and surface oxidation minimized.

-Zirconium hydrides are soluble in hydrofluoric acid or alcohol; they react violently with water, acids, oxidizers or halogenated compounds.
+Zirconium hydrides are dissolve in hydrofluoric acid.